zumanm1/device-audit-win/combo-01/README.md

-                        Jump host IP for accessing devices --auto-fallback       Automatically fallback to test mode when real connections fail (default) --no-fallback         Disable automatic fallback to test mode
+                        Jump host IP for accessing devices --auto-fallback       Automatically fallback to test mode when real connections fail (default) --no-fallback         Disable automatic fallback to test mode --timestamp TIMESTAMP Use specified timestamp for report naming (for consistency across reports) --no-report           Skip individual module reports and only generate the unified report

 Audit Types:
   -a, --all             Run all audit types (default)